Cantonese nationalism: After Xinhai Revolution

-There was an urban legend that Cantonese lost to Mandarin on a vote on the national language of the new Republic of China.

 Influence of the "federated provincial autonomy" ideology

-In the early years of the Republic of China, influenced by the trend of provincial autonomy, politicians and local military figures proposed a reform plan for the political system of China, advocating for a federal system where each province would have constitutional autonomy.

 At that time, Chen Jiongming, who was in power in Canton, also supported this type of political system and promoted the drafting of the Draft Constitution of Canton Province by the Canton Assembly.
 It stipulated Canton's independence and autonomy in military and financial matters, as well as its relationship with the Republic of China.
 Meanwhile, under the influence of the trend of provincial autonomy, Chen's administration in Canton initiated the first-ever county magistrate elections in Chinese history.
 In September 1921, the election of county councilors across the province was completed, and in November, the election of county magistrates was also completed.
 In an issue of the magazine La Jeunesse, a reader wrote a letter expressing great encouragement for the elections in Guangdong and advocated that Canton should no longer seek actions for "unifying China" but instead "become a model new country in the world":

 As for Canton, the last thing I want from it is any further action to unify China – it is just a waste of effort and will result in our people falling deeper into hell.
 The trend of evolution – no matter what kind of evolution – is to move from a confusing so-called "unity" to smaller "unities" that are more complete and promising.
 I feel that there are so many enthusiastic people overly confused by words like "thoroughness", "sacrifice" and "struggle" that they have accomplished nothing, and I only hope that Canton will become a model new country in the world. ...With the area and population of, Canton is enough to qualify as a country.
 Otherwise, I am afraid that external attacks and internal criticism will completely wipe out any promising shoots and roots, which will make realization in the future extremely difficult.
 A single bit of fire that's lit to shine brightly in the darkness is easy to extinguish, but when you are in a position where you can shine and cause other things to burn, you will naturally work hard to spit out flames and illuminate everything!
 People like Sun, Chen, and others are like this powerful fire within Canton; and when Canton burns red hot, other places would see that Canton is where the sun is from!